bobbingwide/oik-presentation/readme.txt

 Depends on oik and oik-fields

 == Changelog ==
+= 2.0.1 =
+* Changed: Add PHPUnit tests for support PHP 8.1 and PHP 8.2,,[github bobbingwide oik-presentation issues 3]
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 = 2.0.0 =
 * Changed: Support the WordPress block editor,[github bobbingwide oik-presentation issues 1]
 * Changed: Eliminate most of the code in oik_presentation_footer,[github bobbingwide oik-presentation issues 2]